lancs-gridpp/cephbuilder/README.md

 # cephbuilder

 ## Description
 Very basic scripts to fetch the ceph source code and build it in a docker container.
+You can do the same with Dockerfile but this gives a better idea of progress.

 You will need tmux, buidah and docker/podman to use this script.
 The script doesn't do the final buidah commit of the container to create a new image.
 The script only does the basics so there isn't a lot of error checking on inputs.
 The progress panel doesn't show errors so you may need to check the log panel/file.